Run a virtual marathon for pets in need

 We have a limited number of medals up for grabs so registration will stay open until we sell out.
 We would advise signing up as early as possible to guarantee your entry and give you as much time as possible in May to complete the challenge.

-Yes, as long as you are able to maintain social distancing and follow the government guidelines applicable at the time of the event.
+Yes.
+There may be restrictions around social distancing at the time of the event but please do follow the government guidelines applicable at the time of the event.
 You can purchase multiple entries when registering.
 During the registration process there is an option to ‘create’ a team and send invites to your friends and family to sign up too.
 Or, if you want to join an existing team you can use the ‘find’ button during the registration process – please note you will need to know the teams name or team captains name to find a team.

 Yes, children are very welcome!
 However, children must be accompanied by an adult at all times.
-We’d recommend breaking down the challenge into multiple sessions and that you plan safe routes and adhere to the highway and countryside codes and current government Coronavirus guidelines.
+We’d recommend breaking down the challenge into multiple sessions and that you plan safe routes and adhere to the highway and countryside codes and current government Coronavirus guidelines where necessary.

 No, fundraising is optional.
 However, we are very grateful to our wonderful supporters that take that one step further and raise vital funds for Blue Cross through sponsorship.
-Getting sponsored for your challenge really makes a difference and will help us support even more sick, injured ad homeless pets.
+Getting sponsored for your challenge really makes a difference and will help us support even more sick, injured and homeless pets.
+If you do manage to fundraise £125 or more, you’ll also receive a limited edition 125th year Blue Cross Pin!

 Yes.
 Donations are very welcome if you are unable to fundraise.
 You can do this by self- donating to your fundraising page.

 You can take on your challenge outdoors, indoors or both.
 Whatever suits you best!
-For example, you could go to the gym (pending government Coronavirus guidelines) and step it out on the treadmill, walk up and down your hallway, do laps of the garden or explore your local area.
+For example, you could go to the gym (please be aware of any government Coronavirus guidelines) and step it out on the treadmill, walk up and down your hallway, do laps of the garden or explore your local area.
 The choice is yours!
 Please dress appropriately for the weather.

 No. This is your marathon, your way.
 You can choose to do it all in one go, break the distance down over multiple sessions or do a mile a day for 26 days.
-Plan around your free time and plan safe routes adhering to the highway and countryside codes and current government guidelines.
+Plan around your free time and plan safe routes adhering to the highway and countryside codes and current government guidelines where necessary.

 All miles must be recorded on your fundraising page to be eligible for your medal.
 Once you’ve signed up you should automatically receive an email with your page link and information on how to connect your Strava fitness app account or enter your miles in manually.